ICHydro/Riverlabs/docs/en/telemetry/troubleshooting-connections.md

 # Troubleshooting Telemetry Connections

 !!! abstract "Overview"
-    Diagnostic guide for resolving cellular telemetry issues.
-From no connection to intermittent failures, with systematic troubleshooting approaches.
+    This is a diagnostic guide for resolving cellular telemetry issues, from no connection to intermittent failures, with systematic troubleshooting approaches.

 ## Diagnostic Overview